-The state's ownership policy states that responsibility for the election of elected auditors in state-owned companies always rests with the owner.
+The state's ownership policy states that responsibility for the election of auditors in state-owned enterprises always rests with the owner.
+Proposals for the election of auditors and approval of auditors' fees in companies with state ownership are submitted by the board of directors.
 Auditors are normally appointed for a term of one year at a time.

 The auditors are accountable to the owner at the general meeting and submit audit reports concerning Swedfund's integrated reports and the board of directors' management.
-The auditors submit a summary report on the audit to the board of directors through the general audit of the interim report for January to September and in connection with the audit of the annual accounts.
+The auditors submit a summary report on the audit to the audit committee and the board, partly in connection with the performance audit and the general review of the interim report for January to September and partly in connection with the audit of the annual financial statements.
+The external auditors participated in all five of the audit committee's regular meetings during 2021.